Goal of this tutorial

 Analyze system monitoring data

-The data that the AppMon Agents capture is available in the Host Monitoring dashboard, as previously shown.
-These values are also available as regular Measures that you can add to any custom dashboard.
-You can also add Measures that are captured through Windows, Unix, SNMP or Oracle monitors.
-After you configure a monitor, and it executes, use the Measures in a chart or to configure incidents.
+The data that the Agents capture is available in the Host Health dashboard, as previously shown.
+These values are also available as regular Measures that you can add to any custom dashboard or configure incidents.